microsoft/AdaptiveCards/specs/AdaptiveCardsXamarinSpec.md

 ## Test Plan

-For the alpha and pre-release versions the testing will be performed manually
+For the alpha and pre-release versions the testing will be performed manually, there's currently one sample application for Xamarin Android and one for Xamarin iOS.
+After the pre release version is published, unit tests are going to be started to be developed starting by covering the most basic scenarios and usages of APIs.

 ## Release plan